N0MoreSecr3ts/wraith/docs/user/notes.md

 - if you dont want to scan any commit depth (1) you should use the local file scan

 - a content scan will find all secrets in a file using FindAll.
 This will lead to duplicate findings such that a given string may be either an artifactory password due to surronding context or simply a generic password.

+- We want to keep dupes to some extent as each commit should be treated as a new secret to prevent removing it from one commit but having it show up in other commits.